pk-021/BetterTube/README.md

 - **Bookmarks & Folders**: Bookmark videos at specific timestamps and organize them into folders for easy access.
 - **Dark Mode**: Toggle dark mode for the extension popup and settings.
 - **Extension Lock**: Secure the extension with a password and reset it if forgotten.
+- **Smart Overlay Notifications**: Get beautiful, non-intrusive notifications that appear as overlays on any webpage - just like Bitwarden and other modern extensions.

 ---
 ## Getting Started